Lions evolved out of East Africa's rich grasslands but have been able to adapt well to many different terrains.

 All of these areas may experience very high temperatures easily souring into the 30's and 40's (degree Celsius) however many places in Africa also experience very cold nights entering minus temperatures.
 The lion is therefore very well adapted to experience many different habitats but also various temperatures night and day.

-Lions are incredibly adaptable and can become very adept tree climbers.
+Lions are incredibly adaptable and have thrived in zoos all over the World and can become very adept tree climbers.
 Pictures below show lions in a UK Safari Park where their reserve is mainly ancient woodland.
 Here they have learnt the skills to climb trees to quite tall levels and the art of how to get back down (albeit a bit slower than climbing up) these tree climbing skills have been past through the pride with younger individuals taking the lead of the older more experienced ones.
 Tree climbing however is more common with the females than the males with the latter being far too heavy and not as flexible making it harder to summon the grace needed for tree climbing.

 In Zoos and Safari Parks in the UK lions show their talent for adaption by thriving in winter temperatures.
 Modern lion remains have been found as far west as France and Germany, where caves would have provided refuge in the colder areas, zoo houses and shelters are built to provide a place draft and damp free.
 However lions will happily spend much of their time in their outside enclosures and will grow noticeably thicker coats to cope with the colder temperatures.
 In the wild however a cold season seen in Europe would see lions having to eat more regularly in order to conserve their fat levels as they are used up to keep their bodies warm.